Info: Fast-track team offline 25 December 2025 to 4 January 2026

-Info: Fast-track is a new process for approvals.
+Fast-track is a new process for resource consent and a wide range of other approvals

 It operates separately from processes under the COVID-19 Recovery (Fast-track Consenting) Act 2020 or Resource Management (Natural and Built Environment and Spatial Planning Repeal and Interim Fast-track Consenting) Act 2023.
 You can find those processes and their remaining projects on the Environmental Protection Authority website.